HikaruJ/MailOnRails/README.md

 - **Registration** [100%].
 - **Login** [100%].
 - **Inbox** [40%] - The UI for the inbox page is under development.
 No functionality is implemented yet.
-- **Compose** [15%] - The UI for the compose page is under development.
-No functionality is implmeneted yet.
+- **Compose** [50%] - Compose page supports sending an email, but without formatting.
+Contacts haven't developed yet.
 - **Sent Mail** [0%] - Development haven't started yet for this page.
 - **Important** [0%] - Development haven't started yet for this page.
 - **Draft** [0%] - Development haven't started yet for this page.